ceejbot/putter/README.md

 `!`-modifiers for character names

 	hurt!fandom:character-name
+    hurt!mcu:bucky-barnes

-presence in the tags list forces presence in the character list
+Presence in the tags list forces presence in the character list

 ### Fandoms